-Mr. Kiggens serves as ACA Senior Vice President and Chief Risk Officer/ Chief Credit Officer and has 25 years of Farm Credit experience.
-Mr. Kiggens is responsible for i) ensuring the Association's lending and loan quality objectives are met and compliance to the Association's credit standards, quality control policies programs and and procedures, ii) management of the credit administration function of the Association, including ensuring loans are properly structured, documented and are in compliance with applicable laws and regulations prior to closing, iii) ensuring that the Association's lending policies and guidelines comply with FCA regulations and Board approved policies, as well as overseeing the operations of the loan documentation department, iv) oversight of the Association's business intelligence reporting to create a program that ensures strong controls around data and fosters effective risk management within the organization, and v) oversight in the development and execution of the Association's annual internal audit program.
+Mr. Kiggens serves as ACA Senior Vice President and Chief Risk Officer/ Chief Credit Officer and has 26 years of Farm Credit experience.
+Mr. Kiggens is responsible for i) ensuring the Association's lending and loan quality objectives are met and compliance to the Association's credit standards, quality control programs and policies and procedures, ii) management of the credit administration function of the Association, including ensuring loans are properly structured, documented and are in compliance with applicable laws and regulations prior to closing, iii) ensuring that the Association's lending policies and guidelines comply with FCA regulations and Board approved policies, as well as overseeing the operations of the loan documentation department.
 He was hired in October 1996 and has served in various capacities including Loan Officer, Portfolio Manager, Fresno Branch Manager and Assistant Chief Credit Officer.
 He has served in his current capacity as Chief Risk Officer since September 1, 2020, and Chief Credit Officer since November 2012.
-Mr. Kiggens Farm Credit experience includes complex direct lending, branch management, credit administration, development of supervisory controls and loan approvals.
+Mr. Kiggens' Farm Credit experience includes complex direct lending, branch management, credit administration, development of supervisory controls and loan approvals.